All Episodes

 I mean, that's the minimum we can do for them.

-It seems like if we can rebuild Europe and save the world from all these evils that I mentioned earlier, um, I can tell you that I have many friends.
+It seems like if we can rebuild Europe and save the world from all these evils that I mentioned earlier, I can tell you that I have many friends.

-I don't know if you know about my mom was a prison guard, Nassau County jail, worked double shifts for 25 years.
+I don't know if you know about my mom was a prison guard, Nassau County Jail, worked double shifts for 25 years.

-My dad was a probation officer, Queens, New York, interestingly, and and worked as a waiter on the weekends.
+My dad was a probation officer, Queens, New York, interestingly, and worked as a waiter on the weekends.

 And all of my friends that work in restaurants right now, they're all dying.